Extending edge colorings of distance-3 matchings in the Cartesian product of graphs: Introduction

 In this paper, we deal with proper edge colorings of graphs.
 Throughout the paper, instead of proper edge coloring, we often say just coloring.
 The edge chromatic number (or chromatic index) of a graph $G$ is denoted by $\chi'(G)$.
 According to Vizing's Theorem \cite{Vizing}, if $G$ is a simple graph with maximum degree $\Delta(G)$, then its chromatic index is either $\Delta(G)$ or $\Delta(G)+1$.
 Graphs with $\chi'(G)=\Delta(G)$ are called \textit{Class 1 graphs}.
 (In particular, bipartite graphs are proved to be Class 1 graphs.)
 An (edge) \textit{precoloring} (or partial edge coloring) of a graph $G$ is a proper edge coloring of some edge set $E_0 \subseteq E(G)$.

-\begin{defi} We call a precoloring of the edges in $E_0$ \textit{extendable} if there is a proper edge coloring with $\chi'(G)$ colors such that the color of the edges in $E_0$ are the prescribed colors.
-Such a coloring is called the \textit{extension} of the precoloring. \end{defi}
+We call a precoloring of some edge set $E_0$ \textit{extendable} if there is a proper edge coloring with $\chi'(G)$ colors such that the color of the edges in $E_0$ are the prescribed colors.
+Such a coloring is called an \textit{extension} of the precoloring.

+Let $G$ be a graph, and let us prescribe some color for some edges of $G$.
+We call a (proper edge) coloring of $G$ with $\chi'(G)$ colors \textit{admissible} if it is an extension of the precoloring.

 We recall that the problem of extending a given edge precoloring is an NP-hard problem, even for 3-regular bipartite graphs. \cite{Easton}, \cite{Fiala}